 Next, we investigate if the credit supply disruption in those banks resulted in job losses in their client firms.
-Again, using a difference in difference approach, we show a 6.5% to 8.4% gap in employment growth in firms connected to the troubled banks compared to the firms that were connected to non-troubled banks.
-Given that the time window of six years from 2008 to 2014 around the crisis event, this translates into an average annual gap of 2.2% to 2.8%.
+Again, using a difference in difference approach, we show a 6.5% to 8.4% gap in employment growth in firms connected to the troubled banks compared to firms that were connected to non-troubled banks.
+Given the time window of six years from 2008 to 2014 around the crisis event, this translates to an average annual gap of 2.2% to 2.8%.
 These figures are highly significant when compared to the average annual employment growth rate of 1.2% in our sample.

 Finally, to identify which companies were hit harder by the crisis, we re-estimate our empirical model in subsamples formed based on firm characteristics.
-Economic theory suggests that firms that depend more on banks' credit channel or equivalently have more limited access to other financing sources would suffer more at the crisis time.
-Thus, we first split our sample into financially constrained and unconstrained based on a financial constraint measure developed by Whited & Wu (2006).
-Our results show that the impact among financially constrained firms is at least 5 times as large as the uncontained sample.
-Second, we split our sample into small and large firms because as pointed out by Gertler and Gilchrist (1994) smaller firms are more vulnerable to credit disruptions.
+Economic theory suggests that firms that depend more on bank credit or equivalently have more limited access to other financing sources would suffer more at the crisis time.
+Thus, we first split our sample into financially constrained and unconstrained based on a financial constraint measure developed by Whited and Wu (2006) and estimated for Iranian public companies by Mahmoodzadeh et al (2016).
+Our results show that the impact among financially constrained firms is at least 5 times as large as the unconstrained sample.
+Second, we split our sample into small and large firms because as pointed out by Gertler and Gilchrist (1994), smaller firms are more vulnerable to credit disruptions.
 Likewise, our estimation results indicate that the impact on smaller firms is at least 4 times greater than larger firms.
-More importantly, in both cases the impact is highly statistically significant in the subsamples predicted by economic theory, smaller and financially constrained firms, but not statistically significant in other subsamples.
+More importantly, in both cases the impact is statistically significant in the subsamples predicted by economic theory, smaller and financially constrained firms, but not in other subsamples.

-While we are not the first to establish the link between the real side of the economy and credit supply shocks1, to the best of our knowledge, we are the first to use bank fraud as a source of credit supply disruptions.
-Moreover, our paper is the first to study the link between the credit supply channel and the real side of the economy for the MENA region.
-Other studies on the banking sector in the MENA region tend to focus on efficiency and banking performance (Olson and Zoubi (2011)), competition in banking industry (Turk-Ariss, R. (2009) and Abuzayed et al (2012)), the impact of different types of ownership (Farazi et al., 2011), and the effects of the global financial crisis on the banking system (Caporale et al (2017)).
+While we are not the first to establish the link between credit supply shocks3 and the real side of the economy, to the best of our knowledge, we are the first to use bank fraud as a source of credit supply disruptions.
+Moreover, to our knowledge, there is only one paper that studies the link between the credit supply channel and the real side of the economy for the MENA region.
+Khwaja and Mian (2008) study the cross-bank liquidity variation caused by unanticipated nuclear tests in Pakistan during the political tensions with India in 1998 to compare the same firm's loan growth from different banks with varying exposure to the liquidity shocks.
+Other studies on the banking sector in the MENA region tend to focus on efficiency and banking performance (Olson and Zoubi, 2011), competition in banking industry (Turk-Ariss, 2009, and Abuzayed et al, 2012), the impact of different types of ownership (Farazi et al, 2011), and the effects of the global financial crisis on the banking system (Caporale et al, 2017).
 In addition, our paper documents the indirect social costs of fraud in the banking industry and identifies where those costs are the highest.

 The rest of the paper is organized as follows.
-In Section 2, we provide a survey of related paper.
-In section 3 we outlay the 2011 Iranian embezzle scandal.
+In section 2, we provide a survey of related literature.
+In section 3 we outlay the 2011 Iranian embezzlement scandal.
 Section 4 describes the data we use.
-Section 5 lays out our empirical model and in Section 6 we present our estimation results.
+Section 5 lays out our empirical model and in section 6 we present our estimation results.
 Section 7 concludes.